Updated October 12, 2022 to reflect final screening guidelines for anxiety.

 Why are children’s anxiety screening guidelines important?

-Earlier this year, the United States Preventive Services Task Force, which is made up of nationally accredited medical experts, issued a draft of guidelines for anxiety screening in children starting as young as eight years old.
+The United States Preventive Services Task Force, which is made up of nationally accredited medical experts, has officially recommended anxiety screening in children starting as young as eight years old.

-Experts explain that the newly drafted guidelines are important for parents to be aware of for several reasons.
+Experts explain that the new guidelines are important for parents to be aware of for several reasons.
 For one, it adds a larger focus on mental health and screening as part of primary care practices in a time where mental illness among youth is gradually rising, especially with the pandemic.
+The task force also has a new guideline recommending screening all children over age 12 for depression.

 Other factors that can increase risk for anxiety include disruptions or difficulties with school, bullying, familial stress, challenges in peer interactions, and exposure to traumatic events.